anna-kapitonova/BI_2021_Python/README.md

 ### HW5 - Numpy functions for multiplication of matrixes and distance calculations
 ### HW6 - Modifications of functions
 ### HW7 - Python analogs of UNIX tools

+---
+The second semester

+### HW8 - Different classes, including for work with RNA sequences and fasta-files